helidon-io/helidon/docs/mp/telemetry.md

 #### Controlling Automatic Spans for Incoming REST Requests

-To selectively suppress child span creation for incoming REST requests implement the [HelidonTelemetryContainerFilterHelper interface][helidontelemetrycontainerfilterhelper-interface].
+To selectively suppress child span creation for incoming REST requests implement the [HelidonTelemetryContainerFilterHelper interface][helidontelemetry].

-When Helidon receives an incoming REST request it invokes the `shouldStartSpan` method on each such implementation, passing the [Jakarta REST container request context][jakarta-rest-container-request-context] for the request.
+When Helidon receives an incoming REST request it invokes the `shouldStartSpan` method on each such implementation, passing the [Jakarta REST container request context][jakarta-rest-con] for the request.
 If at least one implementation returns `false` then Helidon suppresses the automatic child span.
 If all implementations return `true` then Helidon creates the automatic child span.

 The following example shows how to allow automatic spans in the Helidon greet example app for requests for the default greeting but not for the personalized greeting or the `PUT` request to change the greeting message (because the update path ends with `greeting` not `greet`).